buddypress/buddypress/docs/user/administration/users/group-types.md

 #### Singular name

-This name will be shown in various places such as the group's metabox to set their group type (which is available in the WP-Admin extended profile page) or the group's header of their front-end profile pages (if the Show on Group checkbox is activated).
+This name will be shown in various places such as the group's metabox to set their group type (which is available in the WP-Admin screen to edit a specific group) or the group's header of their front-end pages (if the Show on Group checkbox is activated).

 #### Plural name